sosedoff/capistrano-unicorn/README.md

 - `unicorn_pid` - Set unicorn PID file path.
 Default to `current_path/tmp/pids/unicorn.pid`
 - `unicorn_bin` - Set unicorn executable file.
 Default to `unicorn`.
 - `unicorn_bundle` - Set bundler command for unicorn.
 Default to `bundle`.
+- `unicorn_role` - Define which roles to perform unicorn recipes on.
+Defaults to :app

 If you are using capistrano multistage, please refer to [Using capistrano unicorn with multistage environment](https://github.com/sosedoff/capistrano-unicorn/wiki/Using-capistrano-unicorn-with-multistage-environment).